Why Lyme Disease in Older Adults Requires Extra Caution

 Managing neurological Lyme symptoms is equally complicated.
 Neuropathy medications may improve pain but increase sedation and falls.
 Cognitive symptoms may be dismissed as “normal aging,” delaying proper treatment.

 Cardiovascular conditions add another layer.
-Lyme carditis in patients with existing heart disease may require balancing antibiotics with complex medication regimens, along with closer monitoring.
+Lyme carditis in patients with existing heart disease may require balancing antibiotics with complex medication regimens and closer monitoring.

 Lessons from Geriatric Medicine